 Yener’s research studies networked entities.
 Her current focus areas relate to various pillars of next generation connectivity of computing, communicating and sensing entities (known as 6G) including smart environments, artificial intelligence and security/privacy.
 Yener is known for introducing several "first papers" in communications and information theory that led to research areas including physical layer security (2005 thanks to NSF), energy harvesting wireless communication networks (2009 thanks to NSF) (co-inventor), and semantic communications (2012 thanks to ARL).
 She is an unusual theorist who gets inspired by futuristic applications and seeks to make real life impact by foundational thinking.
 Her research has been supported by NSF, DARPA, NSA, ARL/ARO, and various industry and state entities.

 Yener is a fellow of the IEEE.
 She received the IEEE Communication Society Communication Theory Technical Achievement Award in 2020, the IEEE Communications Society Best Tutorial Paper Award in 2019, the IEEE Women in Communications Outstanding Achievement Award in 2018, the IEEE Marconi Prize Paper Award in 2014, and the IEEE ICC best paper award in 2010.
 In 2017, she was a Clariviate Analytics highly cited researcher.
 She has been a Distinguished Lecturer for three professional societies: IEEE Communication Society (2018-2019), IEEE Information Theory Society (2019-2021) and IEEE Vehicular Technology Society (2017-2021).
-She has delivered over forty technical keynotes and invited lectures to date.
+She has delivered fifty technical keynotes and invited lectures to in the last ten years.

 An active volunteer for IEEE, Yener was the president of the IEEE Information Theory Society in 2020.
 She is currently the Senior Past President of the IEEE Information Theory Society.
 She also serves on the adcom for the IEEE Systems Council and is an elected member (among former society presidents) of the nominations and appointments committee of the Technical Activities Board of the IEEE.
 She has held numerous volunteer roles (such as conference chair/organizer, editor) for the IEEE Communications, Information Theory, Signal Processing and Vehicular Technology Societies.